 The Company reimburses BC Partners (or its affiliates) for an allocable portion of compensation paid to the Company's Chief Financial Officer, associated management personnel (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company), and out-of-pocket expenses.
 Due to affiliates decreased \$3.3 million from December 31, 2021, primarily due to repayment of operating expenses paid by BC Partners on behalf of the Company to third-party providers of goods or services and administrative fees.
-Debt obligations decreased \$0.8 million from December 31, 2021, primarily due to the scheduled repayment of principal and amortization of deferred financing costs related to borrowings.
+Debt obligations increased \$3.3 million from December 31, 2021, primarily due to additional borrowings pursuant to an amendment to an existing credit facility that were used to invest in OCIF.
 Upon completion of a plan of arrangement of the Company carried out under the Business Corporations Act (Ontario) in October 2018 (the "Arrangement"), each then outstanding common share of the Company was exchanged for one new common share of the Company created pursuant to the Arrangement and subject to certain restrictions, one CVR, with each CVR representing a contingent cash entitlement in respect of Cline Mining Corporation ("Cline").
 Under the terms of the indenture governing the CVRs, the Company will seek to dispose of its holdings in Cline during the five year period following the closing of the Arrangement and will distribute to the holders of the CVRs any distributions received from Cline and the net proceeds received from the sale of the Company's holdings in Cline.
 On January 7, 2022, the Company received CAD\$1.1 million in connection with the sale of Cline and on April 7, 2022, the Company distributed CAD\$1.2 million to the holders of the CVRs.
 Accrued expenses and other liabilities primarily includes payables for investments purchased, interest payable on debt obligations, dividends payable to shareholders, and other liabilities.
-Accrued expenses and other liabilities decreased \$2.4 million from December 31, 2021, primarily due to the reduction of interest payables on debt obligations and other liabilities.
+Accrued expenses and other liabilities decreased \$2.6 million from December 31, 2021, primarily due to the reduction of interest payables on debt obligations and other liabilities.